resole79/email_simulator/readme.md

 **User selects *‘s’* to send an email**

 Ask the user to input:
- - address of the sender
+ - Address of the sender
  - Subject line of the email
  - Contents of the email